 Onboarding isn’t a promise for the job

-While onboarding does mean that you have taken up a new job, it can not always mean that your job position is promised to you.
+While onboarding means that you have taken up a new job, it can not always mean that your position is promised to you.
 What we mean by this is that you can’t relax just yet.
 After getting a job, onboarding is your time to prove yourself.
 You have got to do everything you can to leave a good impression on your coworkers and the boss themselves.

-Check out some of our other articles related to this topic such as
+Check out some of our other articles related to this topic, such as:

 FAQ